-Puerto Rico is facing a growing animal welfare crisis: Many individuals vacated the island following devastating natural disasters in 2017 (Hurricane Maria) and 2019 (earthquakes in the Guanica region) and had to leave their pets behind, adding to the population of unowned animals currently estimated at more than 300,000 dogs and one million cats.
-Zoonotic diseases like leptospirosis are spreading, posing a threat to both animal and human populations and veterinary resources on the island are already stretched beyond capacity, particularly given the extreme levels of poverty across the island make what veterinary resources there are inaccessible to many pet caretakers.
+Puerto Rico is facing a growing animal welfare crisis: Many individuals vacated the island following devastating natural disasters in 2017 (Hurricane Maria) and 2019 (earthquakes in the Guanica region) and had to leave their pets behind, adding to the population of unowned animals—currently estimated at more than 300,000 dogs and one million cats.
+Zoonotic diseases like leptospirosis are spreading, posing a threat to both animal and human populations.
+The few veterinary resources on the island are already stretched beyond capacity.
+The extreme levels of poverty across the island make what veterinary resources there are inaccessible to many pet caretakers.

-In March of 2019, the Government of Puerto Rico announced that they would grant the HSUS six additional Spayathon rounds beyond Round 4 (May 2019), extending the initiative to 2021, which will help more than 60,000 additional animals.
+In March of 2019, the Government of Puerto Rico announced that the HSUS would be granted six additional Spayathon rounds beyond Round 4 (held in May 2019), which will help more than 60,000 additional animals.
 Clinics welcome both owned and TNR/rescue animals.
-The HSUS and the Government of Puerto Rico will be solidifying the new MOU and Executive Order for this work.

-Spayathon will have an immediate positive impact by preventing hundreds of thousands of unwanted litters, many of which would undoubtedly contribute to the street dog and cat populations and shelter intake numbers.
-Round one, completed in June of 2018, altered 5,594 pets.
-Round two, completed in November of 2018, altered 8,088 pets.
-Round three, completed in February of 2019, altered 8,513 pets.
+Spayathon has an immediate positive impact by preventing hundreds of thousands of unwanted litters, many of which would undoubtedly contribute to the street dog and cat populations and shelter intake numbers.

-Since the launch of Spayathon, and in conjunction with other HSUS-sponsored spay/neuter clinics, a total of 25,627 pets have been altered and vaccinated across the island at no cost to their owners.
+Since the launch of Spayathon, and in conjunction with other HSUS-sponsored spay/neuter clinics, more than 56,000 pets have been altered and vaccinated across the island at no cost to their owners.
 Moreover, each of those animals was vaccinated against diseases that could pose a pressing danger to the human population, like rabies and leptospirosis.
 Longer term, Spayathon will provide specialized high quality, high volume, spay/neuter training, provided by the ASPCA, for approximately 100 veterinarians and technicians across the island.

 In November of 2018, the historic initiative was recognized by Clinton Global Initiative’s “Commitments to Action,” which recognizes efforts to address significant global challenges that are innovated, specific and measurable.